 It was this experience that inspired Tess to embark on a new study path.
 She enrolled on a counselling and psychotherapy training course at the Irish College of Humanities and Applied Sciences in Castletroy.
 Soon after graduating she successfully applied for a role at Tait House and hasn’t looked back.

-Tess’s Tait House career began as she took on the role administering the Social Inclusion and Community Activation Programme (SICAP), a programme funded by Paul Partnership and delivered by Tait House to the Southill community.
+Tess’s Tait House career began as she took on the role administering the Social Inclusion and Community Activation Programme (SICAP) 2018-2022 is funded by the Irish Government through the Department of Rural and Community Development and co-funded by the European Social Fund under the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020 and delivered by Tait House to the Southill community.
 The programme provides funding to tackle poverty and social exclusion through local engagement and partnerships between disadvantaged individuals, community organisations and public sector agencies.

 SICAP was Tess’s introduction to all that happens under the Tait House umbrella, something she describes as a ‘wonderful experience’.